-Waitress is set for a limited revival on Broadway, it’s been revealed.
+Waitress is set for a limited revival on Broadway with Sara Bareilles, it’s been confirmed.

 The musical is set to return to New York fewer than two years after it closed in January 2020.